This post may contain affiliate links. Please see our disclosure here.

 Its long, deep burgundy leaves pair beautifully with the daisies from the garden and ‘Profusion Orange’ zinnias.

-I love this front porch display from Craftberry Bush.
+I love this fall front porch display from Craftberry Bush.

-She used kale as the focal point and then filled in with mums, gourds and a pumpkin.
+She used kale as the focal point and then filled in the planter with mums, gourds and a pumpkin.

 For height, she used grass, twigs and she even threw in some berries from the Dollar Tree.
 I personally love the grassy look!

 How smart is that?
-Lucy has the best Fall decorations!
+Lucy has the best Fall decoration ideas!